 Where to see them?

 You want to be in a wide open area with 360-degree views.
-In the park head for Trail Ridge Road, Kawuneeche Valley, Beaver Meadows, or Lake Irene.
+In Rocky Mountain National Park, head for Trail Ridge Road, Kawuneeche Valley, Beaver Meadows, or Lake Irene.

 Below is a timelapse video of 2012's shower filmed by Dave Dugdale at Lake Irene in the park.
 Nightime shots start at 1:30 marker on video.